-- Be ready to show immigration authorities: - Your PVC, OIAC/PIAC or visa, along with your passport or other travel certificate associated with your PVC/visa - Evidence of your negative COVID-19 test taken within 72 hours of your departure - Be ready to take a COVID-19 test at the airport, depending on the country you travelled from and where you've been in the last 14 days - If your test result is confirmed positive you must isolate in accordance with the instructions of the Japanese health authorities, which may be in a government-approved isolation facility
+.
+Be ready to show immigration authorities:

+- Your PVC, OIAC/PIAC or visa, along with your passport or other travel certificate associated with your PVC/visa - Evidence of your negative COVID-19 test taken within 72 hours of your departure - Be ready to take a COVID-19 test when you arrive in Japan - Depending on the country you travelled from and where you've been in the last 14 days, this test may take place at the airport.
+If not, it will take place at either the Olympic and Paralympic Village or your Pre-Games Training Camp - If you are attending a Pre-Games Training Camp you will be tested again for COVID-19 three days before you arrive at the Olympic and Paralympic Village.
+This will be arranged by Host Town authorities - If your test result is confirmed positive you must isolate\ in accordance with the instructions of the Japanese health authorities, which may be in a government-approved isolation facility